kevroi/Itera/README.md

 ## Farey's Algorithm
 Not the complete algorithm for generating Farey sequences, but it kind of works - there are some extra terms in the sequence it spits out.
 The code can be found in `Farey.py`

-## Wave function of a particle in a bx with infinitely high walls
+## Wave function of a particle in a box with infinitely high walls
 This soultion to the time independent Schrödinger equation in 1 dimension is ploted out for the first 5 lowest possible energies in `InfiniteWall.py`

 ## Legendre Polynomials